 Have your say

-Shepparton locals can provide feedback on the new stabling facility by going to Have your say on the Shepparton Line Upgrade Stabling Facility and completing an online survey or by booking a time to speak with the project team - or by calling 1800 105 105 by Thursday 15 October.
+Shepparton locals can provide feedback on the new stabling facility by visiting Engage Victoria and completing an online survey or by booking a time to speak with the project team by Thursday 15 October.

 Stage 2 of the Shepparton Line Upgrade will begin construction later this year and is targeted for completion in late 2022.